NixOS/nixpkgs/doc/build-helpers/trivial-build-helpers.chapter.md

 # Trivial build helpers {#chap-trivial-builders}

-Nixpkgs provides a couple of functions that help with building derivations.
-The most important one, `stdenv.mkDerivation`, has already been documented above.
-The following functions wrap `stdenv.mkDerivation`, making it easier to use in certain cases.
+`nixpkgs` provides a variety of wrapper functions that help build very simple derivations.
+Like [`stdenv.mkDerivation`](#sec-using-stdenv), each of these builders creates and returns a derivation, but the composition of the arguments passed to each are different (usually simpler) than the arguments that must be passed to `stdenv.mkDerivation`.

 ## `runCommand` {#trivial-builder-runCommand}